DataBiosphere/data-portal/content/help/help/help-and-faq.md

 ### What is the Human Cell Atlas?

 The HCA is a collaborative effort by an international group of scientists to create a comprehensive reference map of all the cells in the human body.
-The HCA *Data Portal* and Data Coordination Platform was built in partnership with the Chan Zuckerberg Initiative and continues to be developed by scientists and technologists at EMBL-EBI, the Broad Institute, and UC Santa Cruz.
+The *HCA Data Portal* was built in partnership with the Chan Zuckerberg Initiative and continues to be developed by scientists and technologists at EMBL-EBI, the Broad Institute, and UC Santa Cruz.
 [Learn more about the HCA project here](https://www.humancellatlas.org/).